Saadoun al-Dulaimi: Early life and education

-Saadoun Al-Dulaimi was born in Al-Anbar in 1954.
+Saadoun al-Dulaimi was born in Al-Anbar in 1954.
 He holds a master's degree in sociology from the University of Baghdad in 1979, and a PhD in social psychology from the United Kingdom in 1990.

 Before the fall of Saddam's regime

-After obtaining his master's degree, Al-Dulaimi worked as a lecturer at University of Baghdad, then he was sent to London to complete a doctoral degree in 1986.
+After obtaining the master's degree, he worked as a teacher at University of Baghdad, then he was sent to London to complete a doctoral degree in 1986.
 In addition, he worked as a lecturer in British universities, and in many Arab universities, including Saudi Arabia and Jordan.
 He was also selected as a key member of scientific and academic associations and conducted many types of research in Arabic and English languages.

-He joined the Iraqi opposition against the rule of Saddam Hussein after the invasion of Kuwait and was sentenced to death in absentia, for his participation in a coup attempt.
+He joined the Iraqi opposition against the rule of Saddam Hussein after the invasion of Kuwait; and was sentenced to death in absentia, for his participation in a coup attempt.
 He participated in the opposition conferences abroad and was selected in the Coordination Committee and a follow-up conference in London in 2002.

 Later career

-Al-Dulaimi returned to Iraq in 2003 and established "Iraq Center for Research and Strategic Studies – ICRSS".
+Saadoun returned to Iraq in 2003 and established "Iraq Center for Research and Strategic Studies – ICRSS".

 He served as minister of defense in the government of Ibrahim al-Jaafari, from 1 June 2005 to 6 March 2006.
 Then he was named advisor to the Council of Ministers in the government of Nouri al-Maliki from 15 June 2006 to the end of the Government on 20 May 2010.

-In the parliamentary elections held on 7 March 2010, Al-Dulaimi won on behalf of the Unity Alliance of Iraq in Al Anbar province.
+In the parliamentary elections held on 7 March 2010, Saadoun won on behalf of the Unity Alliance of Iraq in Al Anbar province.
 He was appointed minister of culture to the government of Nouri al-Maliki, which he sworn on 21 December 2010.

-He was appointed the acting minister of defence on 17 August 2011.
+He was appointed the acting minister of defense on 17 August 2011.
+During his tenure, ISIL forces attacked and gained control of significant portions of Iraqi territory, Including Mosul in June 2014.
+He was replaced as acting defense minister in December of the same year.

-In the parliamentary elections held on 30 April 2014, Al-Dulaimi won on behalf of the United Sons of Iraq Alliance.
+In the parliamentary elections held on 30 April 2014, Saadoun won on behalf of the United Sons of Iraq Alliance.